-- 1. Distinguish among the chemical, generic and trade names for drugs in general. - 2.
-Describe pharmacokinetic and pharmacodynamic principles of drugs. - 3.
-Explain the uses and impact of drug categories on the patient. - 4.
-Define the categories of contrast agents and give specific examples for each category. - 5.
-Explain the pharmacology of contrast agents. - 6.
-Describe methods and techniques for administering various types of contrast agents. - 7.
-Identify and describe the routes of drug administration. - 8.
-Demonstrate appropriate venipuncture technique. - 9.
-Differentiate between the two major sites of intravenous drug administration. - 10.
-Identify, describe and document complications associated with venipuncture and appropriate actions to resolve these complications. - 11.
-Discuss the various elements of initiating and discontinuing intravenous access. - 12.
-Differentiate and document dose calculations for adult and pediatric patients. - 13.
-Prepare for injection of contrast agents/intravenous medications using aseptic technique. - 14.
-Explain the current legal status and professional liability issues of the radiographer's role in contrast and/or drug administration.
+- 1. Distinguish between the chemical, generic and trade names of various drugs - 2.
+Describe the pharmacokinetic, pharmacodynamic and pharmacogenetic principles of drugs - 3.
+Explain the uses and impact on the patient of different categories of drugs - 4.
+Define the categories of contrast agents and give specific examples for each category - 5.
+Explain the pharmacology of contrast agents - 6.
+Describe methods and techniques for administering various types of contrast agents - 7.
+Identify and describe the routes of drug administration - 8.
+Demonstrate appropriate venipuncture technique - 9.
+Differentiate between the two major sites of intravenous drug administration - 10.
+Identify, describe and document complications associated with venipuncture and appropriate actions to resolve these complications - 11.
+Discuss the various elements of initiating and discontinuing intravenous access - 12.
+Differentiate and document dose calculations for adult and pediatric patients - 13.
+Prepare for injection of contrast agents or intravenous medications using aseptic technique - 14.
+Explain the current legal status and professional liability issues of the radiographer's role in contrast and drug administration protection including the responsibilities of the radiographer for patients, personnel, and the public.
+Radiation health and safety requirements of federal and state regulatory agencies, accreditation agencies, and health-care organizations are incorporated.